sayakongit/breeze-assignment/README.md

 - Clone locally and install packages with Pip using `pip install -r requirements.txt` or Poetry using `poetry install`
 - Connect to your project using `railway link`
 - Run locally using `uvicorn main:app --reload`

+## :rocket: Endpoints

+- '/': The root endpoint which shows a welcome message!
+- '/reverse': The POST endpoint where users can enter a string and get the reversed string in response.
+- '/docs': Opens the Swagger Interactive UI to try out the APIs.

 ## 📝 Notes